pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_troubleshooting/chapter.md

 > The evmserverd service must be restarted after changing the **Configuration -> Advanced** `session_store` setting.

 The `manageiq-automate` and `manageiq-vmdb` modules can also fail with the same error if the server at the `manageiq.api_url` is experiencing problems with its `evmserverd` service, or if the server or its service has been stopped less than 10 minutes prior to the connection attempt.

+### Jobs Not Running

+When the **Embedded Ansible** server role is enabled, the newly created ManageIQ::Providers::EmbeddedAnsible::AutomationManager provider configures itself in the zone that the appliance is a member of.
+If the appliance is subsequently moved to a different zone, the provider does not automatically move (although a BZ is pending), and so any new jobs will not be processed as their messages will still target the old zone.

+If an appliance running the **Embedded Ansible** server role is moved between zones, the server role should be disabled and re-enabled.
+This will reconfigure the ManageIQ::Providers::EmbeddedAnsible::AutomationManager provider in the correct zone.

 ## Summary